KudoAI/chatgpt.js-greasemonkey-starter/README.md

 # chatgpt.js-greasemonkey-test

-A template for Greasemonkey userscripts to test latest chatgpt.js compatibility w/o using `// @require`
+A template for Greasemonkey userscripts to test latest chatgpt.js compatibility w/o using `// @require` (which caches resources)